Airborne Cigar: Later use

 Although ABC was effective throughout the war, it made use of German-speaking crewmembers who were in high demand for other roles.
-Worse, it put them very much in harm's way and as most were Jewish, the personal risks in case of capture were extremely high.
+Worse, it put them very much in harm's way, and as most were Jewish, the personal risks in case of capture were extremely high.

 As a result, ABC was eventually replaced by a new version of the Jostle VHF jammer.
 Instead of attempting to identify and jam the specific frequencies being used, Jostle produced 2,000 W of power which it broadcast across the entire ground-to-air band.
 This required no "operation", it simply had to be turned on when needed.
-Jostle-equipped aircraft would broadcast on a random time slot to avoid allowing German night fighters using the broadcasts as a homing source.
+Jostle-equipped aircraft would broadcast on a random time slot to avoid allowing German night fighters to use the broadcasts as a homing source.

 Those ABC units still operational were removed from No. 101 and moved to the Handley Page Halifaxes of No. 462 Squadron RAAF.
 They began operations in March 1945.

 ABC remained in use in the post-war era; the specialist No. 199 Squadron RAF fitted four ABC transmitters to their force of Avro Lincolns and a single example in their de Havilland Mosquitos.
 They later fitted one to their English Electric Canberra, and later still to their Vickers Valiants, which had enough electrical power for six transmitters.
 When No. 199 stood down in 1958, the Valiants were sent to RAF Finningley and became the newly reformed No. 18 Squadron RAF.
 It is not recorded when the last of these retired.

-Beyond these specialist units, it was Jostle that set the pattern for more modern jammers, and remained in use until replaced by Green Palm on the V bomber fleet.
+Beyond these specialist units, it was Jostle that set the pattern for more modern jammers and remained in use until replaced by Green Palm on the V bomber fleet.